kohalmykristof/zotero/README.md

+Zotero Standalone Build - How to
+======
 Changes and documentation available on branch 4.0!
-======

 See https://github.com/kohalmykristof/zotero/tree/4.0

 Zotero